mAy-I/deepstream_centernet/README.md

 # Deploying CenterNet model using NVIDIA DeepStream #

-This repository contains contains the the code and configuration files required to deploy sample open source models video analytics using DeepStream SDK 6.0.
+This repository contains contains the the code and configuration files required to deploy CenterNet models video analytics using DeepStream SDK 6.0.

 ## Installation ##
 Please refer to [Install.md](doc/Install.md) for installation.